Disneyland Candlelight Processional 2026 Dates & Times, Celebrity Narrator Info & Tips

 The 45-minute show is a musical retelling of “The First Christmas” story through song and scripture, featuring a mass choir as the centerpiece of the show.
 The Disneyland Symphony Orchestra, fanfare trumpets, hand bell ringers, and a celebrity narrator join the choir in this joyous holiday tradition.

-Disneyland’s Candlelight Processional will be held on December 3 and 4, 2022 for invited guests, Club 33 members, and other VIP guests with shows each night at 5:30 pm and 7:45 p.m.
+If the timing of the event is consistent with the last decade or so of past precedent, Disneyland’s Candlelight Processional will be held on Saturday and Sunday, December 5 and 6, 2026 for invited guests, Club 33 members, and other VIP guests with shows each night at 5:30 pm and 7:45 p.m.
 Regular park guests are also able to see the show from Main Street, which we cover in with viewing recommendations below.

-The narrator of the 2022 Candlelight Processional at Disneyland has not yet been announced, despite the first performances being today.
+The narrator of the 2026 Candlelight Processional at Disneyland had not yet been announced, and won’t be in advance.
 Usually, the narrator is unknown until right before sound check on night of the first performance, with fans speculating about who it’ll be and rumors–usually wrong–circling prior to that.

-Other times, the Candlelight Processional narrator is simply a famous or well-respected Disney Legend who has nothing to promote and is in no way a synergistic pick.
+The narrator is usually a celebrity from a recent hit Disney (including Pixar, Star Wars and Marvel) film, or simply a famous or well-respected Disney Legend who has nothing to promote and is in no way a synergistic pick.
 There are lots of examples of both throughout the history of Candlelight Processional (more on this below).

 Now, let’s move on and cover what occurs during Candlelight Processional at Disneyland…